-Wireless LAN Card is designed to be interoperable with any wireless LAN product that is based on Direct Sequence Spread Spectrum (DSSS), Complementary Code Keying (CCK), and/or Orthogonal Frequency Division Multiplexing (OFDM) radio technology, and is compliant to:
+The M.2 wireless LAN card is designed to be interoperable with any wireless LAN product that is based on Direct Sequence Spread Spectrum (DSSS), Complementary Code Keying (CCK), and/or Orthogonal Frequency Division Multiplexing (OFDM) radio technology, and is compliant to:

-- The 802.11b/g Standard, 802.11a/b/g, 802.11n or 802.11ac on Wireless LANs, as defined and approved by the Institute of Electrical and Electronics Engineers. - The Wireless Fidelity (WiFi) certification as defined by the Wi-Fi Alliance.
+- The 802.11b/g Standard, 802.11a/b/g, 802.11n, or 802.11ac on Wireless LANs, as defined and approved by the Institute of Electrical and Electronics Engineers. - The Wireless Fidelity (WiFi) certification as defined by the Wi-Fi Alliance®.

-A Bluetooth device is designed to be interoperable with any Bluetooth products that are compliant to Bluetooth Specification 4.0 as defined by the Bluetooth SIG.
+Your Bluetooth card is compliant with Bluetooth Specification 4.0 as defined by the Bluetooth Special Interest Group SIG.
+It supports the following profiles: